oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 Resource Manager automates deployment and operations for all Oracle Cloud Infrastructure resources.
 Using the infrastructure-as-code (IaC) model, the service is based on Terraform, an open source industry standard software tool that enables DevOps engineers to develop and deploy their infrastructure anywhere.

-1. Log into your Oracle Cloud Infrastructure (OCI) tenancy.
+1. Log into your Oracle Cloud Tenancy.
+You can access the log-in page [here](https://www.oracle.com/cloud/sign-in.html).

 2. Click the `Deploy to Oracle Cloud` button below, opening the link into a new browser tab.